-About the Certificate in Infant-Toddler Mental Health
+Earn a Graduate Certificate in Infant Toddler Mental Health

 The certificate program can be taken as a standalone professional development and skills-building program for those participants who do not have the time or the need for a full-time master’s degree.
 However, credits earned may be applied to a Master of Education degree.